shidi1985/academic-kickstart/content/post/2025_August_PSH_DOE_Award/index.md

 +++
-title = "NMSU Awarded $14.2M DOE Project on Pumped-Storage Hydropower" date = 2025-08-25T00:00:00
+title = "NMSU Awarded $14.2M Project on Pumped-Storage Hydropower from the Department of Energy" date = 2025-08-25T00:00:00

 # List format.